+Figure 6.
+Timeseries plot of zone 7 ammonia at the Boulder Water Resource Recovery Facility.

 Ammonia forecast

 Diurnal model

 The initial diurnal model fit used a single sine/cosine pair.
 However, this approach did not capture all visible cyclic patterns.
 Further testing evaluated the model fit of 1 - 200 sine/cosine pairs.
 The best diurnal model fit for the training and testing data of each control congiuration was effectively achieved using a 6 degree diurnal model (Figure 5).
 The realively low R2 value of the ABAC 3.5 control configuration is evident of abnormal variation in the minimum and maximum ammonia values (Figure 6).